SrPeterr/SrPeterr/README.md

 📱 **About me:**

--   👨🏽‍💻 I’m currently working on [EdorasRP](https://edorasrp.es/),
+-   👨🏽‍💻 I’m currently working on [EdorasRP](https://edorasrp.es/)
--   🌱 I'm a 25 years old,
+-   🌱 I'm a 25 years old

 ---